Kyle Van Noy: Professional career

+Pre-draft

 On December 16, 2013, it was announced that Van Noy had accepted his invitation to the Senior Bowl.
 On January 25, 2014, Van Noy played in the 2014 Senior Bowl and recorded two solo tackles and one sack as part of Jacksonville Jaguars' head coach Gus Bradley's South team that defeated the North 20–10.
 His Senior Bowl performance helped solidify his status as a top outside linebacker in the draft.
 He was also ranked as the top outside linebacker in the Senior Bowl by the Reese's Senior Bowl Executive Director Phil Savage.
 Van Noy attended the NFL Scouting Combine in Indianapolis and completed all of the combine drills.

-On March 14, 2014, Van Noy participated at BYU's pro day, but chose to stand on his combine numbers and only performed positional drills.
-Van Noy attended pre-draft visits with multiple teams, including the Atlanta Falcons, Baltimore Ravens, Detroit Lions, and Jacksonville Jaguars.
+On March 14, Van Noy participated at BYU's pro day, but chose to stand on his combine numbers and only performed positional drills.
+He attended pre-draft visits with multiple teams, including the Atlanta Falcons, the Baltimore Ravens, the Detroit Lions, and the Jaguars.
 At the conclusion of the pre-draft process, Van Noy was projected to be a second round pick by NFL draft experts and scouts.
-He was ranked as the fourth best outside linebacker prospect in the draft by CBS Sports and was ranked as the fifth best outside linebacker by DraftScout.com and NFL analyst Mike Mayock.
-Van Noy was also ranked as the fifth best linebacker by Sports Illustrated.
+He was ranked as the fourth-best outside linebacker prospect in the draft by CBS Sports, and was ranked as the fifth-best outside linebacker by DraftScout.com and NFL analyst Mike Mayock.
+Van Noy was also ranked as the fifth-best linebacker by Sports Illustrated.

 Detroit Lions

-The Detroit Lions selected Van Noy in the second round (40th overall) of the 2014 NFL Draft.
-The Lions traded their second (45th overall), fourth (111th overall), and seventh round (227th overall) picks to the Seattle Seahawks in exchange for a fifth round pick (146th overall) and a second round pick (40th overall) that was used to draft Van Noy.
-Van Noy was the sixth linebacker drafted in 2014.

 2014

-On June 4, 2014, the Detroit Lions signed Van Noy to a four-year, $5.10 million rookie contract with $2.63 million guaranteed and a $2.03 million signing bonus.
+The Lions selected Van Noy in the second round (40th overall) of the 2014 NFL draft.
+Detroit traded their second (No. 45: Paul Richardson), fourth (No. 111: the Cincinnati Bengals selected Russell Bodine), and seventh round (No. 227: Kiero Small) picks to the Seattle Seahawks in exchange for a fifth round pick (No. 146: the Dallas Cowboys selected Devin Street), as well as the pick that was used to draft Van Noy.
+He was the sixth linebacker selected in the draft.
+On June 4, 2014, the Lions signed Van Noy to a four-year, $5.10 million rookie contract, with $2.63 million guaranteed and a $2.03 million signing bonus.

 Throughout training camp, Van Noy competed against Ashlee Palmer to be the starting strongside linebacker.
-On August 25, 2014, it was reported that Van Noy had noticed an abdominal injury five days prior and would miss the next four to six weeks.
-On August 28, 2014, the Lions announced that Van Noy had successfully undergone muscle core surgery, but offered no timetable on his return.
+On August 25, it was reported that the former had noticed an abdominal injury five days prior and would miss the next four-to-six weeks.
+On August 28, the Lions announced that Van Noy had successfully undergone muscle core surgery, but offered no timetable on his return.

-On November 9, 2014, Van Noy made his professional regular season debut and registered two solo tackles during a 20–16 victory against the Miami Dolphins in Week 10.
-Van Noy completed his rookie season in 2014 with six solo tackles while appearing in eight games with zero starts.
-The Lions finished second in the NFC North with an 11–5 record and earned a wildcard playoff berth.
+In Week 10, Van Noy made his professional regular season debut and registered two solo tackles during a 20–16 victory against the Miami Dolphins.
+Van Noy completed his rookie season with six solo tackles while appearing in eight games with zero starts.
+The Lions finished second in the NFC North with an 11–5 record and earned a wild card playoff berth.
 On January 4, 2015, Van Noy appeared in his first career playoff game as the Lions lost 24–20 at the Dallas Cowboys during the NFC Wildcard Game.